 In view of the large number of trees in Hong Kong and since the health and structural conditions of trees change in step with their normal lifecycle as well as changes in the external environment, the TMO appeals for public support to surveillance of the trees in our community.
-The public are urged to report problematic trees to the Government through the 1823 Call Centre and the Tell [email protected] app.
+The public are urged to report problematic trees to the Government through the 1823 Call Centre and the Tell me@1823 app.

 Ends/Thursday, June 30, 2011